Hoontarx/ACIT2420-Assignment3/README.md

 }
 ```

-This server block file is being created to help keep the
+This server block file is being created as it will allow for different sites to easily be enabled and disabled.

 Next, edit the main nginx configuration file to change the user to webgen and have it listen for the new server configuration:
 ```bash